memogarcia/memogarcia.mx/_posts/2018-02-02-data-pipelines-python.md

 import re

-def find():
+def find(filepat, top):
     '''
-    Find all filenames in a directory tree that match a shell wildcard pattern
+    Find all files in a directory tree that match a shell wildcard pattern
     '''
     for path, dirlist, filelist in os.walk(top):
         for name in fnmatch.filter(filelist, filepat):